dylanbrandtner/CarND-Advanced-Lane-Lines-P4/README.md

 In code block 16, I used the instructions from the lesson to calculate the radius of the found polynomials.
 I then calculated the offset from lane center by subtracting the left and right x values at the bottom of each lane to get the lane size, then finding the lane center by adding half the lane size to the bottom pixel of the left lane.
 The distance from lane center was then the image center minus the lane center.
 This gave me values in pixels.

 I would convert to meters later in my video processing pipeline (block 17).
 For distance from lane center, I simply multiplied by x meters per pixel.
-For calculating radius, I had perform a more complex calculating that was taken from the course materials.
+For calculating radius, I had perform a more complex calculation that was taken from the course materials.
 See code block 17 for full details.

-I used y meters per pixel of 30/720 and x meters per pixel of 3.7/700.
-These were given the the course materials.
-I could have calculated them myself using the input calibration images and known data about US lane size and lane line lengths, however, this did not seem worthwhile since the course material as part of this exercise as the examples values were based on the camera used in this exercise.
-This would not work if the camera type or mount point changed.
+For the conversion, I used a y meters per pixel value of 30/720 and a x meters per pixel value of 3.7/700.
+These were given in the the course materials.
+I could have calculated them myself using the input calibration images and known data about US lane size and lane line lengths, however, this did not seem worthwhile since the example values were based on the camera used in this exercise, and they seemed relatively consistent with my eyeball measurements.
+This would not work if the camera mount point or camera itself was changed.

 ---